 Potential Side Effects of Eating Oysters When Pregnant

 Pregnant women must strictly avoid raw or undercooked meat products.
 Consumption of raw oysters during pregnancy would fall into the same category, which can give rise to certain unwelcome side effects.
+Oysters contain bacteria like Vibrio vulnificusi, and eating them can result in sepsis and other serious diseases marked by skin blisters.
 A few of these are listed below.

 1. Risk of Experiencing Gastrointestinal Problems

-Since oysters might not be adequately cooked or would generally be raw, there is a high chance of them containing bacteria that can infect the digestive tract and other areas within the body.
-At times, the bacteria and fungi causing the infections might be harmful to the foetus, leading either to a miscarriage or severe damage to the brain.
+Since oysters might not be adequately cooked or would generally be raw, they are likely to contain bacteria that can infect the digestive tract and other areas within the body.
+At times, the bacteria and fungi causing the infections might harm the foetus, leading to a miscarriage or severe damage to the brain.
 The bacteria could also result in an illness severe enough to cause a blood infection that can be life-threatening for the mother and the baby.

 2. Ineffective Immunity During Pregnancy

 Since a baby is growing within the body, the immunity system takes a step-down to keep all the processes functioning as they are.
 Undercooked or half-cooked oysters, unfortunately, increases the chances of experiencing food poisoning.
 At times, they could even trigger allergic reactions as a result of the immune system’s final response.

 Why Consuming Oysters Might Be Beneficial During Pregnancy?

 Any meat product served raw or not prepared by subjecting it to an intense cooking process is generally unsafe for a pregnant woman.
 However, oysters themselves do have various constituents that can be quite beneficial to a pregnant woman.